SalahBechari/sign_language_translator/README.md

 Real-time sign language word recognition using MediaPipe hand landmarks and a Bidirectional LSTM model, trained on the MS-ASL dataset.

-## Recognised words (25)
+## Recognised words (21)

-hello, thank you, please, sorry, yes, no, help, water, food, more, stop, go, come, good, bad, want, like, love, know, understand, name, where, what, how, again
+hello,      please,     sorry,      yes,        no, help,       water,      more,       go,         good, bad,        want,       like,       love,       know, understand, name,       where,      what,       how, again

 ---